Back-Focal-Plane Imaging and Linear Density Measurements Of Sub-Diffraction Sized Biological Filaments and Particles: Back Focal Plane Detection in Optical Tweezer Systems

 where $(\partial S_x/\partial x)_{max}^{obj}$ and $(\partial S_x/\partial x)_{max}^{rb}$ are the maximum sensitivities of the scanned object and the reference bead, respectively.
 In order to find the mass of the imaged object, $m_{obj}$, the volumes are converted to masses using the known densities:

 As the mass of the scanned object is determined by the sensitivity, we use the uncertainty in the fit to the $S_x$ response to find the mass resolution limit.
 We can resolve the mass of polystyrene particles up to $950\ kDa$.
 For a more biologically relevant example, we can also estimate the mass resolution for globular proteins to be $1.1\ MDa$.
 We used Eqn. \ref{eqn:nCor} to take into account the index of refraction and specific volume of globular proteins ($n=1.587\pm0.005$ and $0.745\pm0.009\ cm^3/g$ with little variation \citep{iScatProtMass_Science2018}).
 The index of refraction and density of polystyrene are known to be $n=1.572$ at $1064\ nm$ \citep{nPolysty_ActaPhysPolonicaA2009} and $1.05 g/cm^3$ (from manufacturer specifications).
-Currently, electronic noise, laser noise, vibrations, and inhomogeneity in the sample limit the mass resolution of our instrument.
+Currently, electronic noise, laser noise, vibrations, and inhomogeneity in the sample limit the mass resolution of our instrument. (see a discussion of laser power noise, pointing noise and vibrations in suppl. sec.
+S8).
 Except for sample inhomogeneity, the sources of noise can be mitigated with sufficient averaging.